Sunrise-Integration/postscript-sms/README.md

 ## Usage

-1. Find your Postscript Shop ID [here](https://app.postscript.io/account/settings)
+1. Find your Postscript Shop ID on your Postscript account's [Settings page](https://app.postscript.io/account/settings)

 2. Use `usePostscriptSms(shopId)` hook with your Postscript Shop ID as the first parameter to add Postscript functionality